 Eligibility is not limited by GPA, class rank, or any other school or program conferred status (ex., National Honor Society).
 Any student who meets the above eligibility criteria may apply.

-Students will be evaluated on their leadership, citizenship, school and community involvement, and academic achievement.
-In addition, students will be evaluated on their ability to clearly articulate goals in each of four areas: future educational goals, personal life goals, community/society service goals, and career goals.
+Students are evaluated on their leadership, citizenship, school and community involvement, and academic achievement.
+In addition, students are evaluated on their ability to clearly articulate goals in each of four areas: future educational goals, personal life goals, community/society service goals, and career goals.
 There is no minimum GPA required, nor a requirement for a student to have achieved a specific class rank or percentage (ex.
 Top 10%) in their class.

-Students must have submitted their completed applications, including letters of recommendation, no later than Tuesday, November 8, 2022 at 5:00:00 p.m. central time.
-Applications submitted by the deadline without the three required letters of recommendation are incomplete and will not be considered.
+Students must have submitted their completed applications, including letters of recommendation, no later than the deadline set forth in the important information section of the website.